samsonasik/ApigilityConsumer/README.md

 ],
 ```

-Using at Zend\Expressive
+Using at Mezzio
 ------------------------
-You can use at Zend\Expressive, after set up local `config/autoload/apigility-consumer.local.php` like above, you can copy `config/expressive.local.php.dist` to `config/autoload/expressive.local.php`, and you can use it.
+You can use at Mezzio, after set up local `config/autoload/apigility-consumer.local.php` like above, you can copy `config/expressive.local.php.dist` to `config/autoload/expressive.local.php`, and you can use it.

 Services